 - Mio's point-person at Hasuda Trust is Rintaro (Ayano Go from 'Saikou no Rikon'), the second of the three Hasuda sons who each play a role in managing the family business (or family conglomerate, if you will).
 The disagreeable black sheep of the family who's been living in London, Rintaro returns to Japan to work with his brothers when their father becomes ill.
 He's dedicated to the resort project because of a childhood promise he made to his mom, whose death he feels responsible for.
 Naturally, Mio and Rintaro butt heads due to their opposing goals.
 And naturally, since this is a romantic comedy, they find themselves irresistibly drawn together as they gradually share their vulnerabilities with each other.
 Can their love (and Mio's loyalty to the ocean) prevail over corporate interests?
 Mio can only live on land for three more months at this point; what will Rintaro do once he learns of her origins and how little time he has left with her?

 So about the mermaid thing.
 Context clues confirm that Mio is a mermaid even though that fact is never explicitly stated.
 She tells Rintaro on one occasion that she's not human, and on another occasion she tells him she was born from the sea and can only be on land for a limited amount of time.
 In a later episode, Rintaro takes her to a museum containing an exhibit about mermaid myths—which include the notion that a mermaid must inevitably return to the ocean so as not to bring misfortune to both humans and herself by overstaying.
 Already in love with Rintaro at that point, Mio is overcome with emotion upon visiting this exhibit and rushes off to the beach.
 And while she can't bring herself to re-enter the sea at that very moment, her feet are shown to start webbing as she gradually morphs back into mermaid form.
-The mermaid aspect of 'Koi wa Deep ni' might echo The Little Mermaid, but rather than coming ashore for love, Mio comes ashore to defend the ocean from overzealous development efforts, and happens to fall in love along the way.
+The mermaid aspect of 'Koi wa Deep ni' might echo The Little Mermaid, but rather than coming ashore for love or self-discovery, Mio comes ashore to defend the ocean from overzealous development efforts, and happens to fall in love along the way.
 If she's motivated by love at all, it's primarily her love for the ocean, not solely for some man.

 Ishihara Satomi and Ayano Go are fantastic actors (Ayano's physical comedy in this series is especially A-1), and they definitely have chemistry as co-leads.
 But to me, none of their romantic scenes actually feel... romantic?
 Maybe they just have really good "best friend" chemistry?
 "Friends who kiss sometimes" chemistry?
 Or maybe "longtime married couple whose fire has cooled off but they remain on excellent terms" chemistry?
-However, with that being said, when Rintaro finally learns that Mio is a mermaid, he becomes the most supportive boyfriend-to-a-mermaid that there ever was.
+But then again, with that being said, when Rintaro finally learns that Mio is a mermaid, he becomes the most supportive boyfriend-to-a-mermaid that there ever was.
 He's basically like (allow me to embellish): "I don't care what you are, and you don't even need to spell it out for me.
 I love you, girl!
 I'm down with whatever you're doing.
 Drinking salt water?
 Sign me up.
 Eating unseasoned seaweed salads?
 Count me in.
-Giving you a piggyback ride around town when your legs become too stuff and painful for you to walk?
+Giving you a piggyback ride around town when your legs become too stiff and painful for you to walk?
 I got you!"
 It's very endearing.

 Even though Rintaro is the mean one, if this show has a villain, then it's definitely his nice-guy brother Kotaro (the eldest brother and Hasuda Trust's CEO, played by Otani Ryohei from 'Love Rerun').
 These two men perfectly exemplify the difference between nice and kind.
 Rintaro is gruff, difficult, doesn't have much patience for pleasantries, and most people at the office are intimidated by him, but he's an honest person who genuinely demonstrates care and concern when something or someone is important to him.
 Meanwhile his older brother Kotaro is affable and approachable which makes everyone prefer to interact with him, but he only acts like a nice guy so no one will suspect or snoop around in the more cutthroat things he's doing (such as pressuring scientists to manipulate data, and using the resort as a front to extract natural resources from the ocean floor).
 Rintaro is kind but not nice, and Kotaro is nice but not kind.
 It's a distinction that the show demonstrates very well.

-The first half of 'Koi wa Deep ni' is has multiple conflicts and competing interests at play, in addition to the question how Mio is going to divulge her secret to the people closest to her, the folks at her lab who've become like family to her.
+The first half of 'Koi wa Deep ni' has multiple conflicts and competing interests at play, in addition to the question how Mio is going to divulge her secret to the people closest to her: the folks at her lab who've become like family to her.
 The answer to that question is... she doesn't.
 Only her lab mentor (who lies and tells everyone she's his niece) and Rintaro know the truth about her, and the word "mermaid" or "ningyo" (人魚) is never uttered by anyone in the show.
-That is, except during the special episode after the finale where her lab team finds out via a video Mio left behind, and they're all weirdly accepting of thus bizarre news.
+That is, except during the special episode after the finale where her lab team finds out via a video Mio left behind, and they're all weirdly accepting of this bizarre news.
 The second half of the show is slower and I found myself losing interest, mostly because there are barely any stakes.
 Mio is returning to the sea whether Hasuda Trust makes good on their new commitment to environmentally-sustainable development or not, so anything else that happens in the show becomes pretty much irrelevant.
-At some point I resigned myself to continue watching just so I could take in gorgeous ocean views and see how things would wrap up.
+At some point I resigned myself to continue watching just so I could take in the gorgeous ocean views and see how things would wrap up.
 Cute show, beautiful shots of nature (sky, sea, beaches), but kind of boring past the first half.
 The acting is splendid, though!
 And I love all the ocean sounds that are designed to illustrate how alive the ocean is and how inextricably bound Mio is to it.
 Eight-hour ocean wave videos on YouTube are one of my go-tos to help me sleep at night, so hearing that on the show was very relaxing.

 カンパニー〜逆転のスワン〜 (Company: Gyakuten no Swan/Company: Reversed Swans) - NHK/2021